 - An overview of the award options and points required for redemptions

-- What the best uses for your points are to get the most value
+- The best uses for your points to get the most value

-For the purpose of this series, we’ve picked three example cities favoured by Aussies to use as comparison points – Los Angeles, Honolulu and New York.
+For the purpose of this series, I have picked three example cities favoured by Aussies to use as comparison points – Los Angeles, Honolulu and New York.

 |Route (one way)||Airline / Cabin||Qantas Points needed|

 |Brisbane||Honolulu||Jetstar Business Class||51,300|

 |East Coast via Nadi||Los Angeles||Fiji Airways Business Class||108,400|

 |East Coast via Qatar||New York||Qatar Airways Business Class||159,000|

 |All Australian ports via Hong Kong||New York||Cathay Pacific Business Class||159,000|